 Our complete breakdown compares both platforms feature by feature: AI seller scoring, buyer tools, pricing at every tier, and which one fits your team.
 Read it before you decide.

-Co-sponsorship + NetworkReal estate agents choose Homebot over Fello for AI seller scoring included at every price, a buyer experience Fello does not offer, and plans that run themselves at a fraction of the cost.
+Co-sponsorship + NetworkReal estate agents choose Homebot over Fello for a price point that fits solo agents, a buyer experience Fello does not offer, and AI seller scoring that runs without weekly campaign management.

 Get started, load up to 100 clients